2024 Public Health Partnership Conference

 Call for Abstracts

-This year’s theme is “Building Healthy Communities”
+This year’s theme is “Building Trust in Public Health to Foster Health Equity”

 The Public Health Partnership Conference seeks presentations on the topics listed below with suggested areas noted.
 Presentations are encouraged that address innovative interventions, best practices, and achievements under these topics: